 Pop culture rarely portrays psychiatry in a flattering light.
 Terms like “shrink” make psychiatrists seem scary and the treatment process negative.
 Movies and TV shows have conditioned us to feel that only “crazy” people go to “shrinks,” and that if you have to see one, there’s something seriously wrong with you.

 Like many aspects of movies, this isn’t reality.
+So, the question is, what is psychiatry?
 The American Psychiatric Association defines psychiatry is an important “branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders” and should be feared no more than other medical disciplines.
 Would you be ashamed to go to your doctor to treat a broken leg?
 No, and neither should you be ashamed to see a psychiatrist.

 Still, like any other new experience, your first appointment with a psychiatrist can feel intimidating, especially if you don’t know what to expect.